dpghazi-zz/cisco-sextant-dashboard/README.md

     - The component makes an HTTP request to the ipify API as soon as it is mounted and surface the resultant data to the user.
     - The component accepts a prop that determines whether it requests an ipv4 address or an ipv6 address.
   - Added two instances of this component to the page, both wrapped in an exhibit component from the last task.
-    - One displays the user’s ipv4 address, and the other displays the user’s ipv6 address .
+    - One displays the user’s ipv4 address, and the other displays the user’s ipv6 address.
 - Task 4: Stream Data from a Networked Service
   - Created a new React Component, which displays packet latency from Pylon.
   - Added the component to my React app, living inside an Exhibit.